muratk3n/thirdwave/en/README.md

 ---

+UBI mechanism?
+Easy.
+1st of every month the system does a "printing round", expands its base by depositing $ digitally into everyone's acct.
+And genuine pers detection wld be needed, yes.

+---

 A new cyrpto is needed with UBI built-in.
 Two birds with one stone;
 monetary base expansion is achieved through UBI, stopping deflation, in the meantime, helping create a mechanism of redistribution.
 Current